top of page

 DFF56FAC-4783-4DDF-9B71-4FBF1D4E8A0B.png

-With passion for agriculture at heart, both Paul and Lachie have backgrounds in trading and finance.
+Both men had backgrounds in trading and finance.
 With experience in risk management and volatile global markets, they wanted to share their knowledge with Tasmanian farmers.
 In turn, empowering growers and building grower confidence.

 While price surety may sound like industry jargon, the idea behind it is simple: